 The Romans were the first to domesticate chickens, and needed ways to use up this egg surplus.
-Borrowing a bit of cooking wisdom from their Greek neighbors, they created new egg-based recipes, including the flan, which means “flat cake” in Latin.
+Borrowing a bit of cooking wisdom from their Greek neighbors, they created new egg-based recipes, including this dessert, which means “flat cake” in Latin.

-The Romans often served flan as a savory dish; one particular delicacy was eel flan.
+The Romans often served it as a savory dish; one particular delicacy was eel flan.
 (Yes, eel.)
-However, a recipe for a sweet honey-flavored flan has been recorded.
+However, a recipe for a sweet honey-flavored one has been recorded.
 (Details below).

-Fun Flan Fact: In Roman times, the flan was considered to health food and believed to soothe the chest, aid the kidneys and liver, increase fertility, and reduce urinary tract infections.
+Fun Fact: In Roman times, it was considered to health food and believed to soothe the chest, aid the kidneys and liver, increase fertility, and reduce urinary tract infections.

 Read Related: Sweet Mexico!
 New Mexican Dessert Classics